 The card has no annual fee and also offers rewards, giving you one point per dollar on all purchases.
 The card’s balance transfer fee is four percent of the transfer amount or $10, whichever is greater.

 If you plan to use your new card for new purchases, the Chase Freedom® has an offer that’s tough to refuse.
-You’ll get a $150 sign-up bonus after you spend $500 in the first three months.
+You’ll get a $150 bonus after you spend $500 in the first three months from account opening.

-What’s even more impressive, you’ll earn 5 percent cash back on certain everyday spending categories that rotate every quarter, plus 1 percent on everything else.
+What’s even more impressive, you’ll earn 5 percent cash back on certain everyday spending categories that rotate every quarter, plus 1 percent cash back on everything else.

 Longest promotion on purchases and transfers: Citi Simplicity®